rubypinkromance/rubypinkromance.com/src/shorts/lunch-buddies/4-thursday.md

 Still aroused, she rolled over on her back so she could see.
 He stepped forward, between her spread legs, the tip of his cock nearly touching her lips.
 Her juices were dripping from his chin, and there was an intense look in his eyes.
 She knew he was ready to cum.
 Knew that getting her off had left him right on the edge.

 They stared at each other as the moment stretched.
 His cock was right there, slick with her cream and his precum.
 Her cunt was thrumming and eager.
 He could enter her in a heartbeat.
 She knew he would thrust inside and immediately climax.
-One stroke into her velvety heat and he’d fill her with cum.
+One stroke into her velvety heat, and he’d fill her with cum.
 She gasped at the intensity of the image.

 He must have been thinking the same thing.
 He moved his hips forward just enough to rub against her clit.
-She jumped and he groaned.
+She jumped, and he groaned.
 He retreated, still stroking his cock, then did it again.
 As he pulled back, a squirt of precum fell on her skin like a promise.

 Fuck.
 She wanted this.
 It wasn’t what she’d planned for today, but now she wanted to take him.
 To see the look on his face as he entered her.
 To feel his cock twitching and pumping deep in her pussy.